Are Characteristics Of Human Populations Such As Gender And Race.

 Introduction to Demographic Characteristics

 Demography studies the size, structure, and distribution of populations.
 Among the most visible and consequential characteristics are gender and race, which influence life experiences from birth to old age.
-Plus, while sex is biologically defined, gender encompasses social roles, identities, and expectations that vary across cultures and historical periods.
+While sex is biologically defined, gender encompasses social roles, identities, and expectations that vary across cultures and historical periods.
 Race, meanwhile, is a socially constructed classification that groups people based on perceived physical traits and ancestry, often linked to shared histories and systemic experiences.

 Gender as a Demographic Characteristic